Privacy Policy

 Version 1.0 15/01/2024

-At Truyu, we understand how important it is to keep any personal information we have, including about visitors browsing the Truyu Website http://www.truyu.com.au (“Website”) or the Truyu app (“App”) and registered members of the Website or the App private, protected and safe.
+At Truyu, we understand how important it is to keep any personal information we have, including about visitors browsing the Truyu Website www.truyu.com.au ("Website") or the Truyu app ("App") and registered members, private, protected and safe.
 We are committed to protecting the personal information of individuals with whom we deal.

-You can be confident that we comply with the Privacy Act 1988 (Cth) (Privacy Act).
+Truyu (CBA New Digital Businesses Pty Ltd) is responsible for the collection and handling of your personal information in accordance with the Privacy Act 1988 (Cth).
 This Privacy Policy outlines how we can collect, use, hold and disclose your personal information.

 Please read through this Policy carefully prior to using the Truyu Website or the App.
 The personal information we seek to collect about you is necessary for the service we provide.
 If you do not provide us with all of the information we require, we may not be able to deliver our service to you.